SenseLogic/PENDOWN/README.md

 # Pendown

-Client-side lightweight markup for note taking.
+A lightweight markup for colored documents.

 ## Features